geog3540/ronankleu/README.md

-This is a respository for my Geovisualization portfolio.
+This is a respository for my Geovisualization Portfolio.